-During the Year, under the continuing impact brought by COVID-19 pandemic, the Group's revenue slightly decreased but remained its competitiveness.
+During the Year, under the continuing impact brought by COVID-19 pandemic, the Group's revenue was approximately HK\$61.4 million, representing a decrease of approximately 32.8% compared with that for the year ended 31 March 2022.
 Our culture and people define who we are.
-During the Year, the Group is honored to receive the Best in ESG (GEM) Award, Best in Reporting (GEM) Award at the BDO ESG awards 2022, our third consecutive year to receive these two awards as well as the Inno ESG prize 2021 from Society Next Foundation, recognising the Group's continued effort in sharing our approach to environmental, social and governance ("ESG") risks and opportunities, ESG-related programs and our commitment to deliver for our stakeholders.
+During the Year, the Group is honored to receive the Best in ESG (GEM) Award, Best in Reporting (GEM) Award at the BDO ESG awards 2022, our third consecutive year to receive these two awards and become one of the finalists of the Asia Sustainability Reporting Awards 2022 in the category of Asia's Best Sustainability Report (SME), recognising the Group's continued effort in sharing our approach to environmental, social and governance ("ESG") risks and opportunities, ESG-related programs and our commitment to deliver for our stakeholders.

 In addition, the sustainable growth of the Group depends on the work our people do and deliver to support our clients.
 With our professional team's ample experiences in providing a wide spectrum of valuation and advisory services, the Board remains confident on and committed to the continuation of the Group's mission to maintain a leading position within the valuation and advisory sector in Hong Kong.
-The Group is honored to be recognised as an Equal Opportunity Employer for Gender Equality and Family Status Equality by Equal Opportunity Commission during the Year.
+The Group is honored to be recognised as an Equal Opportunity Employer for Gender Equality and Family Status Equality by the Equal Opportunity Commission, exemplifying our ability to provide a fair and supportive workplace.